How much is your case worth?Get a free case evaluation

 The details in a police report can be persuasive if not dispositive, as the information is viewed as being objective and trustworthy.

 Car accidents usually result in two types of accident reports that detail the accident scene.
-If the police respond to the accident (usually they don’t respond to non-injury car accidents) they will create an official police report, and of course the parties involved may create their own report.
+If the police respond to the accident (usually they don’t respond to non-injury car accidents) they will create an official police report, and of course the parties involved may create their own report, which can be found in a DMV accident report lookup.

 - The accident is blocking traffic